 When kids discover that losing is part of soccer, they also become better sports.
 Players on the losing team learn to congratulate the winners for a job well done (while secretly resolving to work harder so they can win next time.)
 At the same time, players on the winning team know how it feels to lose.
 This gives them the empathy to accept congratulations gracefully.

-The Beautiful Game Sets Students Up For Success
+The Beautiful Game Sets Children Up For Success

 Greenwich United Director of Coaching and Player Development